ggeorgop99/MATHE-authentication-main/README.md

-# MATHE-authentication: Topic Modeling and ML Analysis Platform
+# MATHE Text Analysis Platform

 A Flask-based web application for topic modeling, sentiment analysis, and text processing with a focus on Greek language content.
 This project integrates various machine learning techniques for analyzing journalistic content, including emotional classification and annotation.